Spectral minimal partitions of unbounded metric graphs: Introduction

 The principal goal of the current work is to investigate the case of \emph{unbounded} metric graphs; to the best of our knowledge this is the first time that SMPs have been studied in an unbounded setting.
-In particular, the usual self-adjoint realizations of the Laplacian will in general have essential spectrum on the whole graph (indeed, the presence or absence of essential spectrum, as well as eigenvalues below it, can depend intricately on metric and topological features of the graph \cite{KoNi19,So04}), and possibly also when restricted to the elements of a graph partition.
-The first question thus becomes exactly how to define the energy functionals; but the presence of essential spectrum also fundamentally alters what we can expect from the SMPs and their corresponding minimal energies, as we shall see shortly.
+The usual self-adjoint realizations of the Laplacian may have essential spectrum on the whole graph, and the same may be true of the elements of a graph partition.
+Indeed, the presence or absence of essential spectrum, as well as eigenvalues below it, can depend intricately on metric and topological features of the graph \cite{KoNi19,So04}.
+The first question thus becomes exactly how to define the energy functionals; but the presence of essential spectrum also fundamentally alters the nature of SMPs and their corresponding minimal energies, as we shall see shortly.

 Partially for this reason, we will also enlarge the class of operators we consider to include general Schrödinger operators of the form $-\Delta + V$, where the potential $V$ is locally integrable.
-Here we think of $V$ as being a kind of fixed ``landscape'' laid out over the graph, complete with valleys and ridges, the valleys being more energetically ``attractive'', and our SMPs are formed treating $V$ as fixed; that is, we are minimizing with reference to this given landscape.
-(This is not to be confused with the notion of landscape functions as studied in \cite{HM20}, which are however based on a similar intuition about $V$.)
 On the other hand, we will restrict ourselves to the model case of Dirichlet conditions at the boundary between partition elements, as is usual in the case of domains but less general than the theory developed for compact metric graphs, together with standard (Neumann--Kirchhoff) conditions at all other vertices.

-Denote the infimum of the essential spectrum of this operator (which we will define precisely below) by $\infess (\Graph)$.
-Essentially, we will show that, for the standard min-max $k$-partition problem, $k \geq 1$ (see \eqref{eq:denergy-def} and \eqref{eq:spec-min}), the infimal partition energy $\doptenergy{k} (\Graph)$, that is, the infimum of the energy functional over all admissible $k$-partitions, is never greater than $\infess (\Graph)$, and a minimal $k$-partition exists if $\doptenergy{k} (\Graph) < \infess (\Graph)$; in particular, if we can find a ``test $k$-partition'' with energy below $\infess (\Graph)$, then there exists a minimal $k$-partition (see Theorems~\ref{thm:less_than_ess} and~\ref{thm:existenceprinciple} and Corollary~\ref{cor:ifandonlyif}, respectively).

-This principle is strongly reminiscent of the minimax theorem for the eigenvalues of a selfadjoint operator $A$ on an unbounded domain $\Omega \subset \R^d$ (see \cite[Theorem~4.14]{Te14}), i.e., if there exist $k$ linearly independent test functions with energy below the infimum of its essential spectrum $\infspec(A)$, then there must be $k$ eigenvalues below $\infspec(A)$.